SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

   solacecharts/pubsubplus
 ```

-Another option is to create a file containing the values to override and pass that to Helm:
+Another option is to create a YAML file containing the values to override and pass that to Helm:

 ```bash
 echo "# Overrides: